Vine Ripe Nutrition Logo

 6. Spice It Up

 Learning how to season food without a lot of salt can be a great way to help prevent and manage blood pressure.
-Many convenience foods are extremely high in salt so making rice and pasta dishes from scratch and using your own seasonings can save lots of sodium.
-In addition to making soups and salad dressings!
+Many convenience foods are incredibly high in salt, so making rice and pasta dishes from scratch and using your seasonings can save lots of sodium—in addition to making soups and salad dressings!

-Here is one of my favorite recipes that uses lots of spices so it does not need a lot of salt added.
+One of my favorite recipes uses lots of spices, so it does not need much salt added.

 Garbanzo Tomato Curry